Frequently Asked Questions from Donors

 How much money do you need to raise each year?

-This fiscal year, July 2017 – June 2018, our budget is comprised of $6.6 million in cash donations, approximately $2.6 million in in-kind donations and an additional $1 million coming from auto donations, thrift stores, and miscellaneous sources of income.
+This fiscal year, July 2018 – June 2019, our budget revenue consisted of $7.9 million in cash donations, approximately $2.0 million in in-kind donations and an additional $1.6 million coming from auto donations, thrift stores, and miscellaneous sources of income.